allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 ARM created a CMSIS System View Description (SVD) specification that although initially designed to be used with debuggers and other host programs, it is also quite useful for autogenerating peripheral access code.
 I won't get into the details of how to build the code autogeneration program, but suffice it to say that you can find the SVD format specification [here](https://arm-software.github.io/CMSIS_5/SVD/html/index.html).

-If you want to find the SVD files for common microcontrollers you can also refer to the [CMSIS-Packs](https://developer.arm.com/tools-and-software/embedded/cmsis/cmsis-packs), a standardize way to deliver software components from ARM.
+If you want to find the SVD files for common microcontrollers you can also refer to the [CMSIS-Packs](https://developer.arm.com/tools-and-software/embedded/cmsis/cmsis-packs), a standardized way to deliver software components from ARM.
 SVD files will be contained inside the `.pack` files (which are essentially zip files).

 ## Conclusion

 In this post we have examined how to control `memory-mapped peripherals` of a CPU in an embedded context by designing an API that allows to control them in a type-safe, performant, free of `undefined behavior` and autogenerated manner.
 The result was an API that, although quite verbose, can be easily autogenerated and is safe and easy to use in the following regards:

-  * Easy to identify when the register is being read/written.
+  * Explicit.
+It is very easy to identify when the register is being read/written.
   * Volatile access is guaranteed by design.
   * Volatile qualifiers are only applied to actual HW registers, even when we deal with the same data type in normal RAM, these accesses can be optimized by the compiler.
   * Fields provide encapsulation.
   * Fields provide type safety.
-  * Fields that have specific meaning (like `clear-on-write`) can be adapted and included in the API clarifying the uses' expectation.
+  * Fields that have specific meaning (like `clear-on-write`) can be adapted and included in the API clarifying the user's expectation.
   * Zero overhead, as all code is seen by the compiler and can be reduced to a sequence of register accesses.
   * No `undefined behavior` or `implementation-defined behavior`.

 **Note**: In this post we have seen quite a few examples of `undefined behavior` and `implementation-defined` behavior.
 I probably even missed some, but please, do not dismiss the importance of `undefined behavior`.
 Code that seems to work today might not work tomorrow or even worse, code that __seems__ to work today actually doesn't in some subtle and perverse way.
-If possible, I would encourage you to look into other safer language alternatives like `Rust`, but of course this is not an option for every body for multiple reasons (legacy code, language familiarity for the team, compiler support or other factors).
-That's why I think as C++ developers we need to take an active role in the safety of the code we write and actively work with the best static/dynamic analisys tools at our disposal, as well as learning the intricacies of the language and being remarkably careful about safety.
+If possible, I would encourage you to look into other safer language alternatives like `Rust`, but of course this is not an option for everybody for multiple reasons (legacy code, language familiarity for the team, compiler support or other factors).
+That's why I think as C++ developers we need to take an active role in the safety of the code we write and actively work with the best static/dynamic analysis tools at our disposal, as well as learning the intricacies of the language and being remarkably careful about safety.

 ## Acknowledgements

 The API presented here is inspired from the [`svd2rust`](https://github.com/rust-embedded/svd2rust) project, which uses vendor SVD files to autogenerate rust code for register access known as `peripheral access crates` or `PAC`.
 The API defined in this article is, after all, an adapted version of the Rust code generated by the `svd2rust` project.
 Unfortunately, safety is not often the first concern when designing code in C++, but hopefully this article will inspire you to design safer API's, free of the `undefined behavior` which so easily creeps into C++ or C code.

 I personally hope Rust will become the next language for embedded development and I see a great wave of developers already pushing for more modern and safer programming practices.
 For now, many of us still live in C or C++ land, but that should not mean that we cannot benefit from some of the ideas around safety and modern development that are being brought into the embedded community but the new and vibrant embedded rust community.